biotite-dev/biotite/doc/tutorial/sequence.rst

 calculate the optimal (maximum similarity score) alignment, but are quite slow.

-The ``sequence.align`` package provides the function `align_optimal()`, which either performs a global alignment, using the *Needleman-Wunsch* algorithm, or a lokal alignment, using the *Smith-Waterman* algorithm.
-By defaultm it uses a general gap penalty, but an affine gap penalty can be used, too.
+The ``sequence.align`` package provides the function `align_optimal()`, which either performs an optimal global alignment, using the *Needleman-Wunsch* algorithm, or an optimal lokal alignment, using the *Smith-Waterman* algorithm.
+By default it uses a general gap penalty, but an affine gap penalty can be used, too.

 Most functions in ``sequence.align`` can align any two `Sequence` objects with each other.
 In fact the `Sequence` objects can be instances from different